oss-wec/telemetR/README.md

 - [ ] Change name of column headers
 - [ ] Use 'start' and 'stop' markers for first and last points
 - [x] Clear/Reset Map page input
+- [ ] Reset input on tab change... may not be possible?
 - [ ] Use data.table for all data munging
 - [ ] Use Leaflet Draw to allow users to subset based on the area
 - [ ] A way for users to request analysis based on data they've entered
 - [ ] Remove erroneous points, persists to data download
+- [x] Include migration analysis plots
+- [ ] Include brownian bridge output.
+As shapefile?

-To add items to the TODO list, or report errors that occur while using the app contact Mitch Gritts (mgritts@ndow.org).
+To add items to the TODO list, or report errors that occur while using the application contact Mitch Gritts (mgritts@ndow.org).